nmerrill67/GPU_GSPCA/README.md

 # Gram-Schmidt-PCA
-Implements PCA GRAM-SCMIDT method to avoid the problem of non-orthagonal PCs by NIPALS.

-Uses the algorithm written in http://arxiv.org/pdf/0811.1081.pdf as the backend for python wrappers.
+This library implements PCA using the  GRAM-SCMIDT method, using the code written in http://arxiv.org/pdf/0811.1081.pdf as the backend for python wrappers.

 This code includes the c/c++ interface as well as the python interface to run PCA on a cuda-capable gpu.
+It models the API of sklearn.decomposition.KernelPCA.

+Only fit_transform is implemented, so the pca model cannot be used between different datasets.
+However, this is not very imortant since the compute time for a model on the gpu is orders of magnitude less thaton the cpu using sklearn.

 ## Requirements:
 - cmake